kool-dev/kool/docs/2-Presets/NestJS.md

 $ kool create nestjs my-project
 ```

-Under the hood, this command will run `nest new my-project` to install NestJS.
+Under the hood, this command will run `nest new my-project` to install NestJS with Typescript and NPM as the package manager.

 After installing NestJS, `kool create` automatically runs the `kool preset nestjs` command, which helps you easily set up the initial tech stack for your project using an interactive wizard.